openhab/openhab-addons/bundles/org.openhab.binding.miio/README.md

 `Thing miio:vacuum:s50 "vacuum" @ "livingroom" [ host="192.168.15.20", token="xxxxxxx", deviceId=“0470DDAA”, model="roborock.vacuum.s4", communication="cloud"]`

+# Advanced: Unsupported devices

+Newer devices may not yet be supported.
+However, many devices share large similarities with existing devices.
+The binding allows to try/test if your new device is working with database files of older devices as well.

+There are 2 ways to get unsupported devices working, by overriding the model with the model of a supported item or by test all known properties to see which are supported by your device.

+## Substitute model for unsupported devices

+Replace the model with the model which is already supported.
+For this, first remove your unsupported thing.
+Manually add a miio:basic thing.
+Besides the regular configuration (like ip address, token) the modelId needs to be provided.
+Normally the modelId is populated with the model of your device, however in this case, use the modelId of a similar device.
+Look at the openHAB forum, or the openHAB GitHub repository for the modelId of similar devices.

+## Supported property test for unsupported devices

+The unsupported device has a test channel with switch.
+When switching on, all known properties are tested, this may take few minutes.
+A test report will be shown in the log and is saved in the `userdata/miio` folder with a filename `test-[your model]-[timestamp].txt`.
+If supported properties are found, an experimental database file is saved to the conf/misc/miio folder (see below chapter).
+The thing will go offline and will come back online as basic device, supporting the found channels.
+The database file may need to be modified to display the right channel names.
+After validation, please share the logfile and json files on the openHAB forum or the openHAB GitHub to build future support for this model.

+## Advanced: adding local database files to support new devices

+Things using the basic handler (miio:basic things) are driven by json 'database' files.
+This instructs the binding which channels to create, which properties and actions are associated with the channels etc.
+The conf/misc/miio (e.g. in Linux `/opt/openhab/conf/misc/miio/`) is scanned for database files and will be used for your devices.
+During the start of the binding the exact path used in your system will be printed in the debug log.
+Watch for a line containing `Started miio basic devices local databases watch service.
+Watching for database files at path: …`
+If this folder is created after the start of the binding, you may need to restart the binding (or openHAB) to be able to use the local files.
+Note that local database files take preference over build-in ones, hence if a json file is local and in the database the local file will be used.
+For format, please check the current database files in openHAB GitHub.

+# FAQ.. what to do in case of problems

+If your device is not getting online:

+_Are you using text config?_
+Make sure you define all the fields as per above example.
+Or, better, try to get it going first without text config.

+_The token is wrong_
+The most common cause of non responding devices is a wrong token.
+When you reset, or change wifi or update firmware, and possibly other cases as well, the token may change.
+You'll need to get a refreshed token.

+_My token is coming from the cloud... how can it be wrong?_
+Is not very likely but still can happen._
+This can happen e.g. if your device is defined on multiple country servers.
+The binding may pull the token from the wrong country server.
+First try to get the token from all country servers by leave the county setting empty.
+If that does not solve it, you define only the country that the device is on in the binding config page (where the cloud userid/pwd is entered) this should pull the right token.

+_You have the same device added multiple times._
+The communication each time send a sequential number.
+If the device is twice defined, the numbers received by the device are no longer sequential and it will stop responding for some time.

+_The connection is not too good, so you have timeouts etc._
+Position your device closer to wifi / check in the mihome app if the wifi strength is good enough.
+Alternatively as described above, double check for multiple connections for single device.

+_Your device is on a different subnet?_
+This is in most cases not working.
+Firmware of the device don't accept commands coming from other subnets.
+Set the communication in the thing configuration to 'cloud'.

+_Cloud connectivity is not working_
+The most common problem is a wrong userId/password.
+Try to fix your userId/password.
+If it still fails, you're bit out of luck.
+You may try to restart OpenHAB (not just the binding) to clean the cookies.
+As the cloud logon process is still little understood, your only luck might be to enable trace logging and see if you can translate the Chinese error code that it returns.

+_My Roborock vacuum is not found or not reacting_
+Did you link the vacuum with the Roborock app?
+This won't work, the Roborock app is using a different communication method.
+Reset your vacuum and connect it to the Xiaomi MiHome app.
+This will change the communication method and the Mi IO binding can communicate with the vacuum.

 # Mi IO Devices

 Currently the miio binding supports more than 250 different models.